Focus Drift

 Make invisible work visible.

-Interrupt culture can't be fixed until you know where interrupts come from.
+Interruption culture can't be fixed until you know where interruptions come from.
 Focus Drift gives teams the data to have that conversation.

 Source Attribution